Logo of the website

 Moreover, traditional funds are also more susceptible to be actively invested.
 It means that the managers of the funds always make decisions based on emotions.
 And generally, basing investing decisions on emotions is a bad idea.

-Robo-Advisors are computers managing your money.
+Robo-advisors are computers managing your money.
 It means no human is making the investing decisions.
 Computers make decisions automatically.
 Generally, this helps make the fund more affordable.

-Also, most Robo-Advisors are doing a simple job.
+Also, most Robo-advisors are doing a simple job.
 They are not picking stocks.
 They are generally investing in Exchange Traded Funds (ETFs).
 They are choosing a portfolio based on some input data and keeping it balanced.
 Contrary to advertisements, most Robo-advisors are not smart, they are dumb, and it is a good thing!

-There are some Robo-Advisors out there that are doing active investing.
+There are some Robo-advisors out there that are doing active investing.
 But this is not what we are interested in.
-All popular Robo-Advisors are investing in low-cost passive funds.
+All popular Robo-advisors are investing in low-cost passive funds.

 They are mostly doing what I am doing with my investments: